 The Fast-Track is for members who already have adequate strata management experience and/or hold Cert IV in SCM or Property Services.
 This activity is an assessment only and no materials are provided by SCA (Qld).
 Purchase our fast track here.

-Certificate IV in Strata Community Management
+2. Complete a Certificate IV in Strata Community Management

 The Cert IV in Strata Community Management is a major focus in our Queensland Accreditation Pathway.
 We have partnered with the Australian College of Professionals to provide members with a Queensland specific course.
 This is a practical-based course and provides course participants with opportunities to acquire and practise new skills in all areas relating to strata management.
 Register for Certificate IV in Strata Community Management here.